jtsiomb/sgikbd/README.md

   - `hw` - hardware: kicad files and pdf schematics.
   - `fw` - firmware for the AVR microcontroller.
+  - `case` - 3D printable enclosure for the sgikbd board.
   - `doc` - relevant documentation.

 This repository only contains source files.
 For schematics in PDF format,